Synaxis/Win10-Purge/README.md

 # Win10-Purge

-EDIT: This cause issues in build 1803 or newer , we will fix later
+EDIT: This causes issues in build 1803 or newer , we will fix later

 This project is made to improve and fix many issues in Windows 10(Bloatware;Telemetry;Privacy;DefaultApps)